 Not only can you choose to automatically answer calls, but you can also set up VoIP phones to where if, say, your receptionist steps away from the front desk for a moment and a call comes in, that call won’t ring a bunch of times or simply go unanswered.
 Instead, the receptionist can set his/her status to “away” and calls can then be automatically routed to the next available phone before going to voicemail.

-These are just a few ways to help improve the experience of patients when they call into your office using a VoIP phone system, but utilizing just these features of a modern phone system can go a long way towards improving the overall level of service your office provides.
+These are just a few ways to help improve the experience of patients when they call into your office using a VoIP medical office phone system, but utilizing just these features of a modern phone system can go a long way towards improving the overall level of service your office provides.

 Make waiting ‘on-hold’ better